7 Land-Cover classification

 In the case of Land-Use and Land-Cover mapping classifications results are often reported as an confusion matrix and their associated metrics.
 The confusion matrix tells us something about accuracy (as perceived by users or producers), while the overall accuracy and Kappa coefficient allows us the compare the accuracy across modelled (map) results.

-In (Table 7.1) a three class confusion matrix is shown with the model output along the top-bottom axis and the reference dataset shown along the left-right axis.
-In addition, the user and producer accuracy is shown.
-The user accuracy is the fraction of correctly classified classes with respect to the false positives (Type I) errors for a given class.
-For example, for a set of reference data (classes) the classified image commit false labels for class one (1) to classes two and three (2,3).
+In (Table 7.1) a three class confusion matrix is shown with the model prediction in rows and the reference (real) classes in columns.
+In addition, the user and producer accuracies are shown.
+The user accuracy is the fraction of correctly predicted classes with respect to the false positives (Type I) errors for a given class.
+For example, among the reference sites that were predicted as class one (1) some were actually class two or three (2,3).
+The model committed the wrong label (1) to these sites.
 These false positives are therefore also called commission errors.
-Similarly, the producer accuracy is the fraction of correctly classified classes with respect to the false negative (Type II) errors for a given class.
-For example, when the reference data identifies the data as class 1, but the classified image identifies it also as class 2 and 3.
-Values are omitted from the correct class and also called omission errors.
+Imagine a user of a prediction map is interested in a specific pixel that was predicted as class one (1), the user accuracy thus estimates how accurate this attribution to class one is.
+Similarly, imagine a producer (you) of a prediction map.
+Unlike the user, you do have access to the reference data and wonder for all your reference points of e.g. class one (1), how many got predicted correctly.
+The producer accuracy is the fraction of correctly predicted classes with respect to the false negative (Type II) errors for a given reference class.
+For example, for all sites identified as class 1 in the reference data, some were predicted as class 2 and 3 by the model.
+These sites were omitted from the correct class and are thus also called omission errors.
 In short, in remote sensing, the Type I and II errors are rephrased as the perspective taken during the assessment, either the user or the producer.
 In a strict machine learning context the user and producer accuracy would be called precision and recall, respectively.
-I refer to Boehmke and Greenwell (2020), Kuhn and Silge (2022) and Stocker et al. (2023) for an in depth discussion on machine learning model evaluation.
+I refer to Boehmke and Greenwell (2020), Kuhn and Silge (2022) and the AGDS book for an in depth discussion on machine learning model evaluation.

 Table 7.1: Confusion matrix with classification results from top to bottom, reference results from left to right.
 Results show the labels (1-3) and their respective false positive and negative results.

-1 2 3 total User accuracy (Type I) Kappa
+Ref.
+1 Ref.
+2 Ref.
+3 total User accuracy (Type I) Kappa

 total 54 47 65 166